stacklens/100-days-of-swift-5/README.md

 **Happy programming!**

+> Tips: It may cause compilation errors if the swift project folder contains spaces. so don't to do that.
+(I found it after Day 22 😭)
+>
 > The code is different from the samvlu's version because I write it myself.
 Obsolete projects have been deleted and similar projects have been merged together.